samuelmr/tracktime/README.md

 Future plans (in no particular order):
 * Various charts, tables and other views to the stored data ** Also comparisons to public statistics
+* Mobile client with calendar integration and location tracking
 * Offline storage and syncing with server
 * Sharing your data with others